-Following an experience that can be stressful to walk through on your own, even if you were treated with kindness, it can be helpful to talk to someone.
+Following an experience that can be stressful to walk through on your own.
+Even if you were treated with kindness, it could be helpful to talk to someone.

 Many people have a partner or close friend to confide in, and that’s wonderful.

 Have that special someone on-call for you, so they’ll expect a phone call following your appointment.